winsome-nandini/Automatic-Vehicle-Speed-Limiter-for-School-Hospital-Zones/README.md

 Contributions are welcome.

-Please:
+1. Fork the repository.

-1. Fork the repository
+2. Create a feature branch.
-2. Create a feature branch
+3. Commit changes.
-3. Commit changes
+4. Submit a pull request.
-4. Submit a pull request
+5. Follow project coding standards and documentation guidelines.

 ---

 # Code of Conduct

-All contributors are expected to maintain a respectful and collaborative environment.
+All contributors are expected to:

-Please:
+* Be respectful and professional.

-* Be respectful
+* Encourage collaborative problem solving.
-* Provide constructive feedback
+* Provide constructive feedback.
-* Follow ethical open-source practices
+* Maintain a safe and inclusive development environment.

 ---

 # License

-This project is licensed under the MIT License.
+This project is licensed under the zlib License.

-See the LICENSE file for details.
+See the LICENSE file for complete details.

 ---